audiBookning/sample-prop-many-to-one/README.md

 ## Notes

+- The purpose of this sample is more to illustrate the concept for inexperienced devs.
+"Copy pasting" this will not really help save any time.

 - Uses `.env.development` for config the dev environment variables.

 - Has a docker-compose file for ease of "testing".
 See the `docker.env` file for the DB config

 - Use `docker-compose up` to run the containers.

+- Has a `RepoService` that joins all the entities repository for the sake of pure laziness.

 ## TODOS